worksasdesigned/PinballY_scrips/README.md

 # PinballY_scrips
 Collection of PinballY main.js scripts (Visual Pinball Frontend)

-PinballY is a Frontend for Visual Pinball Machines.
+PinballY is a Frontend for Visual Pinball Machines ( and Future Pinball, and FX3, and so many others).
 It is open source and highly customizable with JavaScript enhancements.
 Here I try to collect the scripts which can be used in the **main.js** to tweak PinballY a little bit to your personal needs.

 A detailed description can be found [here!](http://mjrnet.org/pinscape/downloads/PinballY/Help/Javascript.html)